Non-fixation for conservative stochastic dynamics on the line: Technical Preliminaries

-respectively.
-Note that we are counting the net number of particles in all the counts, i.e. if a particle moved back and forth across $xK$ a few times to eventually land somewhere in the interval $(xK,(x+1)K)$, it just contributes $1$ to $R(x \to)$ but not to $R(x \to x+1).$ On the other hand he particle since and $0$ to others.
-See Figure \ref{hneigh}.
+It is important to note that we are counting the net number of particles in all the counts, i.e., if a random walk path moved back and forth across $xK$ a few times to eventually land somewhere in the interval $((x-1)K,xK)$, it just increases $L(\leftarrow x)$ by one and does not change the other quantities; if it hits $(x-1)K$ it increases both $L((x-1) \leftarrow x)$ and $L(\leftarrow x)$ by one each but do not change $R(x \to x+1)$ or $R(x \to).$